pvulakh/warbler/lecture_notes.md

 Which methods to use in which part of your app?
 - In rails views: `image_url`, `asset_url`, `image_tag`
 - To transfer to the frontend: bootstrap to your window!
 Let's do that.
-1) in application.html.erb, let's comment out our image_tag on line 17.
+1) in application.html.erb, let's remove our image_tag on line 17.
 2) on line 10,
   ```
     <script type="text/javascript">